reemsh2000/reemsh2000/README.md

   <h3> 👨🏻‍💻 About Me </h3>

   - 🤔 &nbsp; Exploring new technologies and developing websites.
-  - 🎓 &nbsp; study Computer System Engineering.
+  - 🎓 &nbsp; study Computer Systems Engineering.
   - 🌱 &nbsp; Keep Learning about Backend  and Frontend Developement.
 </div>